 Small loan alternatives

-• Borrowing from friends and family: If you have family or friends you can borrow from, it may be cheaper than a traditional loan.
+- Borrowing from family or friends: If you have family or friends you can borrow from, it may be cheaper than a traditional loan.
 However, make sure you come to a written agreement on terms and expectations for repayment.

 Related: Payday Loans vs. Cash Advances